 There is a strong tradition of effective partnership working in East Dunbartonshire.
 This has delivered successful outcomes for the area.
 The East Dunbartonshire Community Planning Partnership (ED CPP) involves partner organisations working together to ensure effective use of resources, engagement with the community, and the delivery of services.
 These interactions improve the lives and outcomes of people across East Dunbartonshire.
-The ED CPP updated their Local Outcomes Improvement Plan (LOIP) in 2017, which meets the requirements of the Community Empowerment (Scotland) Act 2015.
+The ED CPP Local Outcomes Improvement Plan (LOIP) was prepared in 2017, and meets the requirements of the Community Empowerment (Scotland) Act 2015.
 Through the delivery of the LOIP, the Council and their partners continue to demonstrate improvement, focusing on reducing disadvantage across the authority and achieving the vision for East Dunbartonshire:

-Working together to achieve the best with the people of East Dunbartonshire.
+Working together to achieve the best with the people of East Dunbartonshire

 Whilst much has been achieved to date, the nature, timing and extent of the challenges continue to change and grow, in both size and complexity.
-The economic downturn and on-going austerity measures continue to affect our local communities with associated impact on Council services.
-The history of financial constraint within the Public Sector is such that it continues to be vital that resources are targeted in an effective, economic and efficient way and that the Council, in conjunction with Partners, can continue its work to address the inequalities within our communities.
+The economic downturn and on-going austerity continues to affect our local communities with associated impact on Council services.
+The history of financial constraint within the public sector is such that it continues to be vital that resources are targeted in an effective, economic and efficient way and that the Council, in conjunction with Partners, can continue its work to address the inequalities within our communities.

 In developing our response, the Council has undertaken a rigorous analysis of local needs, and engaged widely across all communities.
-This has enabled us to clearly identify the specific issues, which affect people and communities across East Dunbartonshire. fThe Council recognises that working with our people and communities is central to the achievement of our outcomes, and is reflected in the Community Empowerment (Scotland) Act 2015.
+This has enabled us to clearly identify those specific issues that affect people and communities across East Dunbartonshire.
+The Council recognises that working with our people and communities is central to the achievement of our outcomes, and these reflected requirements of the Community Empowerment (Scotland) Act 2015.